cityofaustin/Residential-Permitting/_projects/shed.md

 #### Building permits

-Your shed requires a building permit if any of the following:
+Your shed will require a building permit if any of the following:

-* Exceed 1 story,
+* It will exceed 1 story,
 * Be over 200 square feet (for example, over 20 feet by 10 feet),
 * Be built in a floodplain,
 * Have plumbing,
-* Have Heating, Ventilation, and Air Conditioning unit (HVAC).
+* Have a Heating, Ventilation, and Air Conditioning unit (HVAC).

 #### Electric permits